krzysztofLuszynski/forex-transaction/README.md

 #### Created spring configuration for vanilla option transaction validator
 #### Updated integration tests for case with invalid vanilla option transaction
 #### Updated README with case for invalid vanilla option transaction

+### Refactored messages of existing validation rules to be better reusable - 15m